 - Contacts or follow-up with the contractor to explain the process, answer questions and revise the contractor’s bid

-- Estimate each repair line item
+- Estimates each repair line item

-- Draft an independent renovation cost estimate
+- Drafts an independent renovation cost estimate

-- Review provided contractor bids for appropriateness
+- Reviews provided contractor bids for appropriateness

-- Preparation of contractor bid packages
+- Prepares contractor bid packages

 - Facilitates contractor bidding, if requested for an additional fee

-- Prepare the detailed work write up
+- Prepares the detailed work write up

 Choosing a Contractor

 Many contractors take issue with no money upfront.
-Also, each draw payment has a 10% holdback.
+Each draw payment has a 10% holdback.
 The holdback is paid to the contractor at the end of the project to ensure all work is completed properly and no liens have been placed on the property throughout the duration of the project.

 All contractors are required to be licensed, insured and in most cases obtained EPA Lead Safe certification.
 The Lead Safe certification is required where paint on a building older than 1978 is being disturbed.